AlecDziwanowski/Book-Search-Engine/README.md

 You are required to submit BOTH of the following for review:
 * The URL of the functional, deployed application.
 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.
+* setup atlas and heroku the same way that we did in note taker